 “Whenever you help me here it just doesn’t help me, it helps more and more people”, he says.
 Because of the state of African healthcare, Gideon’s father James Kimosop, died of a simple hernia 18 months ago at the age of 64.
 That is the harsh reality of life in rural Africa.

 “None of these guys are going to make millions – they are subsistence farmers, trying to survive on barren and poor land.
-Dan made €2,000 from his seventh place in Dublin this year.
+Dan made €2,000 from his seventh place in Dublin in 2017.
 He’s going to use that money to bring piped water to his house.
 These are basic things,” says Collins.

 Once athletes become self-supporting, it’s time to find others.